DiamondLightSource/mx-bluesky/docs/user/hyperion/alerts.rst

-    "alert_content", "The plain text body of the alert message" "beamline", "Beamline on which the alert was raised" "container", "Container ID that was being processed" "sample_id", "Sample ID that was being processed" "visit", "Visit that was being processed"
+    "alert_content", "The plain text body of the alert message" "beamline", "Beamline on which the alert was raised" "container", "Container ID that was being processed" "ispyb_url", "Link to the ISPyB page of the affected sample" "graylog_url", "Link to the graylog stream in the minutes up to the event" "sample_id", "Sample ID that was being processed" "visit", "Visit that was being processed"